 I go to Therapy.
 So what?

 It’s also no secret that one of my kids got the short end of the stick when it comes to ‘mental health’.
 The poor thing got wired differently, so he goes to therapy and takes medications.
-At 6 years old, he’s already feeling the shame associated with it and all I can think is ‘WHAT IN THE ACTUAL FUCK!?
-He’s SIX!’
+At 7 years old, he’s already feeling the shame associated with it and all I can think is ‘WHAT IN THE ACTUAL FUCK!?
+He’s just a KID!’
 My other kid will go too.
 Because he has his own shit to deal with.
 We ALL do!